washingtonstateuniversity/WSUWP-Build-Plugins-Public/tinymce-advanced/readme.txt

 == Screenshots ==

 1. Rich-text toolbar and selected text color settings.
-2. The Classic Paragraph Block.
+2. The Classic Paragraph block.
 3. Converting several paragraphs into one classic paragraph.
 4. Converting several paragraphs into one classic paragraph.
 5. Settings for the rich-text toolbar, the Formatting toolbar and the selected text color.